anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     Form

-    : An algebraic data type or record type followed by a definition list that describes for each action tag (or, equivalently, each constructor), the corresponding action effects,
-    in broad terms.
+    : A Juvix algebraic datatype followed by documentation.

+    Goal

+    : Get an overview of which arguments we want to pass to the action function besides the action label.

 ## Precomputation results

-!!! note
+!!! note "On `Precomputation results`"

     Guard evaluation may involve non-trivial computation
     that should not have to be repeated in